Preparation

 Just place the granules in a large bowl and add water.

 Wait 30 minutes and you will have beautiful ice looking crystals.
+Large blended granules may take up to 12 hours to fully swell.

 If you want to add fragrance to your crystals, add a water-based fragrance (not oil-based).

-Range of application
+Range of

 It is recommended to use plant varieties which are not too sensitive to water.